Mobile Video Consumption & Engagement Have Shifted For Millennials, Gen Z

 “We found fundamental shifts in mobile behavior among U.S. consumers, particularly younger audiences,” said David Roter, VP of Global Agency and Brand Partnerships, Snap Inc. “Many of these changes are here to stay.
 Our new study connects the data on new viewing habits with impacts on engagement, connection to others and the value of positive, emotional responses.
 What we find is a reality where many have changed not only how they watch video, but where, when, and why.”

-- Video consumption has increased during the pandemic, up the most (61%) on social media apps.
+- Video consumption has increased during the pandemic, increasing the most (up 61%) on social media apps.

 - Most millennials (60%) and Gen Zers (50%) plan to continue consuming higher amounts of video content, even after the global crisis is over.

-- Both generations responded positively to video content covering social justice issues, with 57% indicating that they would cease to purchase a brand that did not take a stand.
+- Both generations responded positively to video content covering social justice issues, with 57% indicating that they would cease to purchase from a brand that did not take a stand on issues that matter to them.

-- Organic use of Snapchat is highly immersive and engaging, with an immersion score (a scientific measure of attention and emotional resonance) of 71, well above industry benchmarks and other popular social media platforms.
+- Organic use of Snapchat is highly immersive and engaging, with an Immersion Score of 71, well above industry benchmarks and other popular social platforms.

 The study clearly shows that Gen Z and millennial digital media use has changed, particularly when it comes to the consumption of mobile and online video content.
 This shift has been accelerated by the pandemic and stay-at-home orders, and new behaviors will alter the use of mobile video in the future.